glotzerlab/hoomd-rs/hoomd-geometry/ARCHITECTURE.md

 }
 ```

 To implement `IntersectsAt` for concave geometries, subdivide the primitive into convex subsets and apply the appropriate collision detection algorithms.
-While no examples are currently included with `hoomd-geom` a `ShapeUnion` struct would be the most natural extension.
+While no examples are currently included with `hoomd-geometry` a `ShapeUnion` struct would be the most natural extension.